-The Samosa delivers creative film and media workshops to schools, colleges, universities and community groups across London and the UK.
+The Samosa delivers creative film and media workshops to schools, colleges, universities, youth and community groups across London and the UK.
 Facilitated by a professional arts practitioner, we use the medium of film to explore social, cultural and political issues that are relevant to young people today, including racism, religious tensions, immigration and women’s rights.

 Working closely with the groups, we identify the topics they would like to explore, challenge existing stereotypes and encourage critical thinking.